sigasi/sigasi_insights/content/tech/vhdl-onehot-fsm.md

         state <= "0001";
 ```

-With a **vector type**, the designer has *perfect control of the encoding* of the state vector.
-However, it is **hard to know what each state means**.
-And, **changes are cumbersome**.
+With a **vector type**, the designer has *perfect control over the encoding* of the state vector.
+However, it is **hard to know what each state means** and **changes are cumbersome**.
 If a state needs to be inserted, the encoding of all further states need to be updated wherever used.

 With an **enumeration type**, the design becomes much **easier to understand and maintain**: